Piezo-orbital backaction force in a rare-earth doped crystal: Discussion

+Using the conservative nature of the piezo-orbital backaction, and given the experiment geometry, the expected surface displacement $\Delta x$ due to the excitation of $N$ ions can be written:

+where $\Gstress =\frac{\partial \omega}{\partial \sigma}$ is the pressure sensitivity of the Tm atomic line, $w_p$ is the pump beam waist and $L$ is the crystal thickness along the pump laser propagation direction (see SI).
+The exact value of $\Gstress$ is not known for the \levelg$\rightarrow$\levelm transition in Tm:YAG.
+From the measured $\Delta x=230$~pm displacement we estimate it to $\Gstress\simeq 2\pi\times 80$~Hz/Pa, compatible with the typical values observed in a broad range of host crystals, rare-earth dopants, and transitions~\cite{louchet2019piezospectroscopic}.

+Additional insight can be drawn by quantitatively estimating the force associated with the measured maximal piezo-orbital displacement, $\Fpo=EL \Delta x\simeq 0.27\,$N, where $E$ is the Young modulus of the crystal (see SI).
+This force, obtained with $230\,$mW pump power, is $8$ orders of magnitude larger than the radiation pressure force exerted by a similar laser beam that would be perfectly reflected on the surface of the crystal.
+We note that the force contribution from a single ion $\Fpo^0=\Fpo/N \simeq 700\,$aN is about $10$ times larger than the estimated piezo-excitonic backaction force from a single quantum dot~\cite{kettler2021inducing}, which may partly result from geometry constraints at the nanoscale~\cite{yeo2014strain}.

-Full understanding and characterization the atomic origin of the piezoscopic effect is beyond the scope of this work, requiring accurate Hartree-Fock simulations of the Tm ion and the interaction of the crystal field with the $4f$ electronic orbital shapes in the two relevant electronic states~\cite{freeman1962theoretical,wybourne2007optical}.
-Still, by comparing the experimental piezoscopically-driven surface displacement (Figure~\ref{fig:PartiePiezoFit}) to the one predicted by our model [Figure~\ref{fig:eSimul}(a)], we are able to derive the fractional expansion of a single Tm ion along the $g\rightarrow m$ transition, assuming a simple ionic radius dilation: $\xi_\textrm{exp} \simeq 2\cdot 10^{-4}$.
-Our optomechanical setup provides a unique access to this parameter, that is obtained by considering only the observed macroscopic displacement field without an exact knowledge of the microscopic orbital shape change and the propagation of the strain field in the crystal.
+Interestingly, by comparing the experimental piezo-orbitally-driven surface displacement [Figure~\ref{fig:FitSimuVsY}(b)] with the one predicted by our model (see SI), we can estimate the fractional expansion $\xi_\textrm{exp}$ of a single Tm ion when promoted to the \levelm state, assuming a simple ionic radius dilation.
+We obtain $\xi_\textrm{exp} \simeq 2\cdot 10^{-4}$.
+Our optomechanical setup thus provides a unique access to this parameter, obtained by only considering the observed macroscopic displacement field without any exact knowledge of the microscopic orbital shape change, its propagation to the crystal field, or the coupling between the latter and the strain field in the crystal.

-\subsection{Perspectives}
+\paragraph{Perspectives}